telerik/winforms-docs/gridview/expression-editor/localization.md

-##
-          Localizing UI elements
+## Localizing UI elements

-You can localize the UI elements of RadExpressionEditor
-            by using a custom RadGridLocalizationProvider.
-            For more details about RadGridLocalizationProvider,
-            please refer to
+You can localize the UI elements of RadExpressionEditor by using a custom RadGridLocalizationProvider.
+For more details about RadGridLocalizationProvider, please refer to [this documentation article.]({%slug winforms/gridview/localization/localization%})
-            [
-              this documentation article.
-            ]({%slug winforms/gridview/localization/localization%})#_[C#]_

 {{source=..\SamplesCS\GridView\ExpressionEditor\CustomLocalizationProvider.cs region=expressionEditorLocalization}}
 {{source=..\SamplesVB\GridView\ExpressionEditor\CustomLocalizationProvider.vb region=expressionEditorLocalization}}